December 16, 2020 in Civil Rights

 If someone did not have probable cause or legal authority to arrest you but did so anyway, the arrest is unlawful and you have the grounds to file a false arrest lawsuit.

 Under the federal law 42 U.S. Code § 1983, there is no statute of limitations set specifically for a false arrest lawsuit.
 Instead, each state uses their own statute of limitations that applies to personal injury cases.
-For Louisiana, this statute of limitations grants the victim one year to file a personal injury claim.
+The Louisiana statute of limitations grants the victim one year to file a personal injury claim.
 Thus, Louisiana residents have one year following the date of the false arrest to file a claim with the court.

 False Arrest Lawyer